 McCauley Gardener Dustin Bajer

 I find gardening to be a very creative act – it’s painting across time – with living things as your medium.
-It’s partnership with nature and is inherently optimistic.
+It’s a partnership with nature and is inherently optimistic.
 I love being able to interact with the world around me -especially if I can partner with nature in mutually beneficial ways.
-Plus it grows food and food taste great.
+Plus nature grows food and food tastes great.

 How would you describe your garden?